-At the hotel entrance, this hotel is not much different from a Sheraton anywhere else in the world and in most areas it wouldn't get a second glance.
+Formerly the Sheraton Iguazú, anywhere else in the world and in most areas this hotel wouldn't get a second glance.
 But oh what a view!
-If luxury equates to a perfect spot with the best possible vista, Sheraton Iguazú Falls Hotel succeeds before you even get to your room.
+If luxury equates to a perfect spot with the best possible vista, Meliá Iguazú Hotel succeeds before you even get to your room.

 Upon seeing Iguazú, First Lady Eleanor Roosevelt reportedly exclaimed "Poor Niagara!"
 Catching the view from our top–floor room, we agree with her.
 Unpacking can wait while we grab some photos and head out for a walk on the Circuito Superior (upper walkway) to get close–up and personal with part of the falls.

 Strung out along the rim of a crescent–shaped cliff about 1.6 miles long, some 150 to 275 individual cascades plummet from a 130–million–year–old basaltic lava plain into the gorge as much as 269 feet below.
 The region is suffering a drought during our visit and the falls is only one–third full, but the thunderous roar can still be heard for miles.

 Newly acquired by the Melia hotel group, this is the only hotel in the park—and there are no good hotels nearby—but despite being "the only game in town," it still delivers first–rate accommodation and services.
 Rooms either face the falls or look into the jungle, where toucans gather in the trees at dawn and dusk.
 There are four luxury suites each with living room and private solarium on a large terrace.

 We dine in the hotel's excellent Garganta Restaurant (Garganta is, appropriately, Spanish for throat) enjoying the falls by moonlight.
 Satisfied by an excellent meal of beef tenderloin accompanied by a bottle of Malbec, Argentina's signature wine, we're lulled to sleep by the endless crashing of the cataracts.